String cone and Superpotential combinatorics for flag and Schubert varieties in type A: Pseudoline arrangements and Gleizer-Postnikov paths

-We define two (weighted) cones that arise from the set of all Gleizer-Postnikov path of a fixed $\underline{w}$.
-We relate these two cones in the forthcoming sections, one to the weighted string cones (introduced by Littelmann \cite{Lit98} and Berenstein-Zelevinsky \cite{BZ01}), the other to tropicalizations of a superpotential for a double Bruhat cell (see Magee \cite{Mag15}).
+We define two weighted cones, two cones, and two families of polytopes that arise from $\mathcal P_{\w}$ for $\w$ reduced expression of $w\in S_n$.
+We relate the two cones in the forthcoming sections, one to the weighted string cone (introduced by Littelmann \cite{Lit98} and Berenstein-Zelevinsky \cite{BZ01}), the other to the tropicalization of the (restriction of the) superpotential for a double Bruhat cell (see Magee \cite{Mag15}).